z-l-shi/z-l-shi.github.io/_pages/cv.md

 Research funding
 ---------
 ********
-* A member of the _National Central Group Youth 1000 Program_
 * Hosted or participated in more than 10 national natural science funds, provincial international cooperation projects and enterprise horizontal projects.

 <!-- Programming Skills